syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 ```
 <br />

-Verify the contents in the `request-pipeline/test-output` directory match the
+Verify the contents in the `internal/request-pipeline/test-output` directory
+match the desired outcome.
+Note how the Jenkins `metadata.name` correspond to
+the name on the Resource Request.
+This is exactly what we setup our pipeline to
+do!

-desired outcome.
-These will be scheduled and deployed by Kratix to a Worker
+The documents you see in the directory. will be scheduled and deployed by Kratix
-Cluster once the pipeline is executed.
-They need to be valid Kubernetes
+to a Worker Cluster once the pipeline is executed.
+They need to be valid
-resources that can be applied to any cluster with the Promise's
+Kubernetes resources that can be applied to any cluster with the Promise's
 `workerClusterResources` installed (see beneath).

 Once you are satisfied that your pipeline is producing the expected result, you
-will need to make it available to your Kubernetes cluster.
-If you are using KinD
+will need to make the container image available to your Kubernetes cluster.
+If
-you can load it in by running:
+you are using KinD you can load it in by running:

 ```bash
 ./internal/scripts/pipeline-image load
 ```
 <details>
   <summary><strong>Click here</strong> if your clusters were not created with KinD</summary>
   If you have not created your Kubernetes clusters with KinD, you will need to either:
   <ul>
-    <li>Push the image to a Image repository (like Dockerhub) by running `./internal/scripts/pipeline-image push`</li>
+    <li>Push the image to a Image repository (like Dockerhub) by running <code>./internal/scripts/pipeline-image push</code></li>
     <li>Use the appropriate command to load the image (for example, <code>minikube cache add</code> if you are using minikube)</li>
   </ul>
 </details>